thoughtfulbloke/letter2ed/README.md

 Of more surprise than the comparison to age standardised methods is that Gibson's results for 2020-22 less well approximate the crude mortality rate than Karlinsky & Kobak, since the crude mortality rate is the normal method of comparing death rates while ignoring the effects of age.
 While there is not enough information in the paper to exactly replicate Gibson's method and achieve the same outcome, part of the reason for the difference seems likely to be the unusual step of treating population as an additive contributor to deaths in his modification of Karlinsky & Kobak.
 But, compared to the differences with methods acknowledging age, such problems are minor.

-Karlinsky & Kobak also appears superior for comparisons between countries, as Gibson's results are a worse approximation with ASMR based methods calculated by other countries statistical authorities.
+Karlinsky & Kobak also appears superior for comparisons between countries, as Gibson's results are a worse approximation with ASMR (Age Specific Mortality Rate) based methods calculated by other countries statistical authorities.
 The Australian Bureau of Statistic's age based mortality analysis has excess mortality of 3.4% across 2020-2022 [@australianbureauofstatistics2023].
 Karlinsky & Kobak's approximation of 4% is much closer to the ABS result than Gibson's result of -3%.

 ## Conclusion

 Specific methods are employed to achieve particular objectives, such as broadening the scope of comparison.
 It is reasonable to critique the use of such methods if they are applied to different objectives, such as ensuring accuracy on a country-specific level.
 However, in making such critiques, it is essential to identify the current best practices for achieving that specific objective.
 Additionally, when making claims about enhanced accuracy, it is crucial to benchmark each method against the most accurate standard to establish the comparative value of different approaches.

+From comparison to best practice ASMR methods, K&K are closer in result than Gibson's method.
+Further, given the results of ASMR, New Zealand and international professionals have a sound basis for determining New Zealand's excess mortality as negative for the covid period.

 ## References